This post may contain affiliate links. Please see my disclosure policy for details.

 So, after you’ve spent some time exploring the impressive Nunney Castle ruins.
 What now?

 Well, there are a few amazing things to do in Nunney.
 Here’s a complete list!

 1. Head to the Nunney Castle café – Moat & Turret

 If you were looking for a pick me up after you stroll around the castle, then I would recommend you head to the Moat & Turret café!

-They have lots of cosy seating inside and their café which is decorated with colourful bunting!
+They have lots of cosy seating inside and their café is decorated with colourful bunting!
 If the weather is fine, they also have some outside seating too which is perfect for a sunny day.

 2. Visit the medieval Nunney Church of All Saints

 Another one of the top things to do in Nunney is to visit the fabulous medieval Church of All Saints.
 It’s a Grade I listed building that dates all the way back to the 12th-century around 1174!

 It is believed that the current structure was built on top of an ancient Saxon site.
 You can also find a well-preserved Norman font inside the church today.

 Most of the nave aisles, towers, and transepts are medieval but there is a 19th-century chancel and sacristy too.